 Generally, as company size increases, companies have a stronger preference to utilize stated performance metrics.
-It is important to note that simply because a plan utilizes performance metrics, it may not necessarily be classified as "formulaic."
+It is important to note that a plan may not necessarily be classified as "formulaic" merely because it utilizes performance metrics.
 Based on the terms of the plan, it may ultimately be classified as "discretionary" if the board retains full discretion to adjust payouts (higher or lower) under the plan.